 My partner and I are planning on selling our house in Little Haven and the buyers lawyers are claiming that there is a risk of it being constructed on contaminated land.
 Any high street Little Haven conveyancer would know that there is no such problem.
 It does beg the question why the purchasers used a factory type conveyancing firm as opposed to a conveyancing solicitor in Little Haven.
 We have lived in Little Haven for many years we know that this is a non issue.
 Should we get in touch with our local Authority to obtain clarification need.

 It sounds as though you may have a conveyancing lawyer currently acting for you.
 What do they say?
 You must enquire of your lawyer before you do anything.
 It is very possible that once the local authority has been informed of a potential issue it cannot be insured against (a bit like being diagnosed with a serious illness and then taking out health insurance to cover that same ailment)

 How does conveyancing in Little Haven differ for newly converted properties?

-Most buyers of new build premises in Little Haven come to us having been asked by the housebuilder to exchange contracts and commit to the purchase even before the house is completed.
-This is because developers in Little Haven usually acquire the land, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build property in Little Haven approach us having been asked by the builder to sign contracts and commit to the purchase even before the premises is constructed.
+This is because developers in Little Haven usually acquire the real estate, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
 To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Little Haven or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Little Haven or who has acted in the same development.